Haris-Javed101/Data-Structures-in-C/README.md

 # Data-Structures-in-C

-Simple implemention of singly-linked-list using object-riented way
+Simple implemention of singly-linked-list using object-oriented way